Department and Program Recommendations for First-Year Students

 Cláudia Tatinge Nascimento – Chair

 The Urban Studies concentration is designed for students who major in a variety of disciplines and are interested in urbanization and wish to gain an interdisciplinary perspective on city life.
-Educational Studies 260, Geography 241, 261, or 262, History 284, or Political Science 204 provide an appropriate introduction to the urban studies program for first-year students.
+Economics 294-01, Educational Studies 260, Geography 241, 261, or 262, History 284, Political Science 204, or Sociology 294-02 provide an appropriate introduction to the urban studies program for first-year students.
 Please see the website for further information: http://www.macalester.edu/academics/urbanstudies/

 Women’s, Gender and Sexuality Studies (WGSS) as an academic program grows out of a history of real-life struggles by gendered, sexualized, racialized, classed, and other minorities for social and political justice.
 Prof. Myrl Beam and Prof. Sonita Sarker are the core department faculty who cover issues relating to trans identities and transnational contexts respectively; they both analyze culture, media, and political activism in the context of neoliberal capitalism and globalization.
 Based on a historical understanding of injustices and ongoing struggles, WGSS classes prepare students to better understand and see how systems of oppression as well as liberation are interlocked and connected.
 Students in WGSS develop practical and theoretical skills for understanding and engaging the social, cultural, economic, and political contexts shaping our world, in order to prepare to participate in post-Macalester professional lives.

-If you are interested in taking a WGSS course in your first semester, we recommend either “Introduction to WGSS: Transnational Perspectives” or “Introduction to WGSS:-LGBTQIA Studies.”
-These courses will provide a great foundation for later courses in the major such as “Whiteness and Post/Colonialism” and “Worlds Upside Down: Revolutions in Theories and Practices,” and ultimately, the WGSS capstone.
+If you are interested in taking a WGSS course in your first semester, we recommend either WGSS100 (“Intro to Women’s/Gender/Sexuality St: Intersectional Queer Approaches to Pandemics and Uprisings,” which is a First-Year Course) or WGSS220 (“Feminist Reconstructions: Utopias, Masculinities, and Race”).
+These courses will provide a great foundation for later courses in the major, and ultimately, the WGSS capstone.
 This culminating experience links theory and practice, and is based on your experience with campus and off-campus communities, or a topic that you really want to pursue in academics as well as in your post-Macalester career.
 Please see the WGSS website for course descriptions and more exciting information about our major and minor, honors and internships, and much more! (www.macalester.edu/wgss).

 Sonita Sarker, Chair